ChesterKeh/Battleship-Classic/README.md

-1. Introduce the Project:
+Welcome to Ghetto Battleship,

-Welcome to Ghetto Battleship, a simplified version of the classic Battleship game.
+a simplified version of the classic Battleship game.
 Please note that this edition comes with limited features, offering a minimalist gaming experience.

 Key Features: